Concordium/concordium-node-sdk-js/README.md

 };
 ```

-Finally, to actually deploy the module to the chain, send the constructed `updateContractTransaction` to the chain using `sendAccountTransaction`.
-(Refer to the _Send Account Transaction_ section for how to do this)
+Finally, to actually update the contract on the chain, send the constructed `updateContractTransaction` to the chain using `sendAccountTransaction`.
+(See [Send Account Transaction](#Send-Account-Transaction) for how to do this)

 # Build